Sunday, December 02, 2007

 Cover meat sauce with one third of the remaining cheese sauce.
 Top with another layer of lasagne sheets.
 Spread half the remaining meat sauce over the pasta.
 Spread half the remaining cheese sauce over the meat sauce.
 Cover cheese sauce with a layer of pasta.
 Spread with remaining meat sauce then remaining cheese sauce.
 Sprinkle with combined mozzarella and tasty cheese.

 Cover lasagne with foil and bake for 30 minutes.
-Remove foil and bake for a further 10-15 minutes, or until cheese is golden and pasta is tender.
+Remove foil and bake for a further 15 to 30 minutes, or until cheese is golden and pasta is tender.
 Remove lasagne from the oven and set aside for 10 minutes to allow the lasagne to firm up slightly before cutting and serving.

 Store lasagne in the refrigerator or freezer.